ckswilliams/modOpenREM/docs/interface_exporting.rst

 Exporting to csv and xlsx sheets
 ================================

-From any of the modality pages in the OpenREM interface, you can export the displayed studies to a csv spreadsheet by clicking on the link near the top.
+If you are logged in as a user in the ``exportgroup`` or the ``admingroup``, the csv export links will be available near the top of the modality filter pages in the OpenREM interface.
 In the CT interface, you can also export to an enhanced XLSX spreadsheet.

-*New in 0.4.0:* These links only appear if you are logged in as a user in the ``exportgroup`` or the ``admingroup``.

 For CT, the XLSX export has multiple sheets.
 The first sheet contains a summary of all the study descriptions, requested procedures and series